 Breaking your fast properly is critical.
 The first foods you feed your body after fasting determine how successful you are at maintaining the progress you’ve made.
 Don’t undermine all the progress by breaking your fast with unhealthy starchy, greasy, or fried foods.

-When you’re coming out of your fast, try to stay away from sugary foods.
-The ideal first meal would be something like watermelon or a small healthy mixed green salad with some healthy fats like walnuts and a drizzle of full-fat salad dressing.
-You can also try raw veggies with a little tahini or some olive oil with herbs.
-Avoid bottled dressings that are loaded with sugar, salt, and vinegar that may be a bit too sharp for your palate.
+When you’re coming out of your fast, stay away from sugary foods.
+The ideal first meal would be something like juice or vegetable broth.
+After a day or more on juices or broths, try introducing fruit like watermelon, or a small, mixed green salad with healthy fats a drizzle of full-fat salad dressing.
 This will help you refamiliarize your body with solid foods without overwhelming it.

 Ideally, the foods you eat in the transition period between fasting and eating normally should be the kinds of things you would eat on a cleanse.
-This is going to be things like raw, fibrous vegetables, watery soups that don’t contain too much starch, nuts, seeds, and ancient grains mixed with raw or steamed vegetables.
-Start incorporating fruit back into your diet 1-2 days after breaking the fast.
+This includes raw, fibrous vegetables, watery soups, nuts, seeds, and ancient grains mixed with raw or steamed vegetables.
+Start incorporating fruit back into your diet 1 to 2 days after breaking the fast.
 Fruits contain a lot of sugar, so try sticking with low-glycemic fruits like cherries, coconut meat, watermelon, avocados, and blueberries.[3, 4, 5, 6]